Ian2731/Web-Design-Challenge/README.md

 Web Visualization Dashboard

 I have created individual pages for each plot and a means by which to navigate between them.
-These pages will contain the visualizations and their corresponding explanations
+These pages will contain the visualizations and their corresponding explanations.
+There is also a landing page